-I must admit… I’ve never had cashew chicken at a restaurant so I don’t know what it is “supposed” to taste like.
+I must admit… I’ve never had cashew chicken at a Chinese restaurant so I don’t know what it’s “supposed” to taste like.
 I saw a lot of pictures of cashew chicken going around Pinterest, and they looked good.
-Rather than clicking on the link to discover that the recipe probably called for a can of soda, or burlap, or something from IKEA, I figured I’d just experiment and figure out a good recipe for cashew chicken.
+Rather than clicking on the link to discover the recipe probably called for a can of soda, I decided to experiment and create my own cashew chicken recipe.

 This is one of the few recipes that I’ve liked on the first try.
-The flavors blend really well together, and the lettuce as a wrap is the perfect crispy complement to the sweet and savory chicken.
+The flavors blend really well together with the yummy garlic, ginger, and touch of sweetness from the maple syrup.
+And the lettuce as a wrap is the perfect crispy complement to the sweet and savory chicken.

 Cashew Chicken Lettuce Wrap Recipe

-- Let cool slightly and serve in lettuce leaves, topped with thinly sliced red onions.
+- Let the finished cashew chicken cool slightly and serve in lettuce leaves.

 Ever made cashew chicken?
 Do you like lettuce wraps?
 Share below!